waqasbhatti/astrobase/README.md

 - simplejson
 - astroquery

-For `lcdb` to work, you'll also need:
+You might need to install `openssl-devel` or a similar RPM/DEB package for the `python-cryptography` module that gets pulled in as a dependency for `astroquery`.
+For `astrobase.lcdb` to work, you'll also need:

 - psycopg2